stangri/source.openwrt.melmac.net/luci-app-advanced-reboot/README.md

 opkg install luci-app-advanced-reboot
 ```

+If the ```luci-app-advanced-reboot``` package is not found in the official feed/repo for your version of OpenWrt/LEDE Project, you will need to [add a custom repo to your router](https://github.com/stangri/openwrt_packages/blob/master/README.md#on-your-router) first.

 ## Notes/Known Issues

 - When you reboot to a different partition, your current settings (WiFi SSID/password, etc.) will not apply to a different partition.
 Different partitions might have completely different settings and even firmware.